MPEGGroup/HapticReferenceSoftware/README.md

 This piece of software requires Windows 10 with Visual Studio 2019, or Linux with gcc-10/clang-11.
 Git and cmake are needed to clone and generate the project.
 Instructions are provided in [doc/building.md](doc/building.md).

+## Versions

+The master branch contains the last released version of the software.
+The develop branch contains the current version under development.
+The different versions of the software are referenced with specific tags and can be fetched using the assossiated commit id.
+All versions of the reference software are listed  [here](-/tags).

 ## Usage

 A successul build  will produce the two *Encoder* and *Synthesizer* executables, in the build/source/[Encoder|Synthesizer] folder.
 Runtime instructions are provided in [doc/usage.md](doc/usage.md)